-Your radiator allows your engine to operate within a “normal” temperature range of about 195 to 220 degrees F.
+Your car radiator allows your engine to operate within a “normal” temperature range; of about 195 to 220 degrees F.

-As efficient as today’s engines are, they still waste a lot of the heat energy they produce.
+But, as efficient as today’s engines are; they still waste a lot of the heat energy they produce.

-The most common problems a radiator falls prey to are clogging (both internal and external) and leaks.
+Above all, the most common problem a car radiator falls prey to; is clogging (both internal and external) as well as leaks.

-The average gasoline engine is only about 22 to 28 percent efficient.
-Ironically, the hotter an engine runs the more efficient it becomes.
-But there’s a limit because aluminum pistons and heads can only get so hot before they soften and melt.
+So, the average gasoline engine is only about 22 to 28 percent efficient.
+Ironically, the hotter an engine runs, the more efficient it becomes.
+But, there’s a limit, because aluminum pistons and heads can only get so hot; before they soften and melt.

 So, How Hot Is Too Hot

-Most engines today are designed to operate within a “normal” temperature range of about 195 to 220 degrees F. A relatively constant operating temperature is absolutely essential for proper emissions control, good fuel economy and performance.
+A relatively constant operating temperature is absolutely essential; for proper emissions control, good fuel economy and performance.